galilley/syncthing-pyselective/README.md

 ## Roadmap
  - Manual parsing stignore file to check global ignore patterns instead of making assumptions
  - Add options dialog into the UI to move API key, URL, etc into.
- - Human readable size column, assumtions about the size of folders by its context
  - Applying templates to the .stignore in one click (quick first start)
  - Hide all included (or hidden?) files in the tree
  - Syncronization state of the folder